2022 Indian vice presidential election: Electoral system

-The Vice President is elected by an electoral college which includes members of the Rajya Sabha and of the Lok Sabha.
-The nominated members of the mentioned houses are also eligible to vote in the election process.
+The Vice President is elected by an electoral college, which includes members of the Rajya Sabha and of the Lok Sabha.
+The nominated members of the upper house are also eligible to vote in the election process.
 Voting is done by secret ballot.

 Election schedule

 Under sub-section (1) of Section (4) of the Presidential and Vice-Presidential Elections Act 1952, the schedule for the election of the Vice President of India had been announced by the Election Commission of India on 29 June 2022.